 The bents for the frame were naturally the same width as the floor.
-It seems possible that the framer used the floor of the church for his layout.
+It seemed possible that the framer used the floor of the church for his layout.
 I had seen this in an upstate NY barn.
 I wrote about it here: https://blog.greenmountaintimberframes.com/2014/12/04/geometry-in-historical-frames-a-guest-blog/

-The elevation of the front of the church was 2 squares wide.
+The elevation of the front of the church appears to be 2 squares wide.
 But the pediment did not come easily from that form - slightly too big.

 However when I laid out the frame based on Lines laid on the inside edge of the sill and posts, everything fit and the peak of the bent, the location of the ridge of the church was the center of the rectangle.
 So simple, so easy!

 How was it to the framer's advantage to lay out the frame from within the frame, not outside?

-He needed at least 3 bents .
+He needed at least 3 bents, probably 5 or more.
 He needed consistent marks for lengths and widths of all members and for each mortise and tenon.
 The Lines laid inside the frame would not be disturbed while the frame was laid out and marked.
 The timbers could be moved off the floor to cut the joints; another bent could be laid out.
 Or the bents could be stacked on each other.

 Modern framers using timber and dimensional lumber stand within their work, measure, mark, and check from inside.
 Then they cut the lumber someplace else.
 Why not this earlier framer too?

 After the bents and the roof trusses came the walls and the windows.